notnot/vector/README.md

 Perhaps i have not found the easiest way yet.
-I found out that tags have to be pushed explicitly, otherwise only the main branch will be updated.
+It turned out that tags have to be pushed explicitly, otherwise only the main branch will be updated.
 Cumbersome.

 You have to make sure that you have a SSH key set up on your development machine and